 - A. All POD winners and 2nd place teams (plus 3rd place teams in a 6-team pod) will compete in a season ending single elimination playoff format to determine the Interclub Champion.
 At large Playoff spots may also be awarded based on won/loss records, cumulative match points and the pre-determined size of the Playoff field.
-The Playoff matches will begin following the completion of the regular season schedule and will be conducted on the courses of the competing teams, and played in accordance with all regular season Interclub rules. - B. With the exception of the Final Four (semi-finals and Championship match), all Playoff matches will involve the split format (both opponents courses involved simultaneously).
-Captains will prepare both home and away rosters in GG in order of LHI.
-See Interclub Rule 9.F for additional pairing procedures.
+The Playoff matches will begin following the completion of the regular season schedule and will be conducted on the courses of the competing teams, and played in accordance with all regular season Interclub rules. - B. With the exception of the Final Four (semi-finals and Championship match), all Playoff matches will involve the split format (both opponent courses involved simultaneously).
+Captains will prepare both home and away rosters in GG in order of Low H.I.
+See Interclub Rule 11 for additional pairing procedures.
 Once the rosters have been prepared, Captains will review their home course matchups in order to create scorecards with handicap strokes based on the competition course.
 Both Captains are responsible for submitting the correct results in GG for the matches held at their club immediately following the match.
-NOTE: both teams can agree to hold a playoff match at a neutral site. - C. Players must compete in a Regular Season Match to be able to compete in the playoffs. - D. Each player will play to the Course Handicap applicable at his site of play.

-It is highly recommended that lower handicap teams tee off last (high to low) during the Playoffs.
+NOTE: both teams can agree to hold a playoff match at a neutral site. - C. Players must compete in a Regular Season Match to be able to compete in the playoffs. - D. Each player will play to the Course Handicap applicable at his site of play. - E. It is highly recommended that lower handicap teams tee off last (high to low) during the Playoffs.
 This permits the lowest handicap teams to proceed directly to the first tee in the event a sudden-death playoff is necessary.
 NOTE: USE OF ALTERNATES: In the event an alternate is needed at a regular season or Playoff match, he must be placed such that the correct competition course handicap order is maintained.
-If time does not permit the preparation of a revised order, and an alternate is used, the alternate must play at the lower LI (his own or that of the player he is replacing) in order to compete in both matches.
-Once a match begins, no alternate shall be used as a replacement for another player that started the match but had to withdraw (for any reason) before the round was completed.
+If time does not permit the preparation of a revised order, and an alternate is used, the alternate must play at the lower Low H.I. (his own or that of the player he is replacing) in order to compete in both matches.
+Once a match begins, no alternate shall be used as a replacement for another player that started the match but had to withdraw (for any reason) before the round was completed. - F. The away club shall have the honor on the first tee at each course. - G. If a postponement of a scheduled playoff match should occur, the match should be rescheduled in accordance with Interclub Rule 16.C.
+If a suspension (without the possibility of continuance) should occur after a Playoff match has begun, Interclub Rule 16.C.vi will be in effect.
+In the event of an officially un-completed playoff match (Interclub Rule 16.C.vi.a) with no possibility of a continuance or re-schedule, or an officially completed match

-- E. The away club shall have the honor on the first tee at each course. - F. If a postponement of a scheduled playoff match should occur, the match should be rescheduled in accordance with Interclub Rule 17.C.
-If a suspension (without the possibility of continuance) should occur after a Playoff match has begun, Interclub Rule 17.B.VI will be in effect.
-In the event of an officially un-completed playoff match (17.B.VI.a) with no possibility of a continuance or re-schedule, or an officially completed match (17.B.VI.b) with no possibility of a continuance, re-schedule or sudden death playoff, the tie breaker will be based on regular season records (see Interclub Rule 21.a-c).
+(Interclub Rule 17.B.vi.b) with no possibility of a continuance, re-schedule or sudden death playoff, the tie breaker will be based on regular season records (see Interclub Rule 19).

-F. TIE-BREAKING PROCEDURES (Playoff Matches):
+H. TIE-BREAKING PROCEDURES (Playoff Matches):